 When the idea of blockchain and cryptocurrency comes up, which Beuerlein has said they have heard a lot about, he cautions that while there are many applications for blockchain, cryptocurrency provides less transparency and additional compliance burden for banks and credit unions.
 In an industry facing more scrutiny than most, less transparency is definitely a problem for financial institutions.
 Also, if the value of cryptocurrency changes, that initiates a possible taxable event and further compounds the tax problems with 280E.
 Lastly, most financial institutions transparently banking the cannabis industry will simply end their banking relationship with operators attempting to use products like cryptocurrency.

 If you don’t run your business the correct way with both banking and taxes, then you’re setting the business up for failure.
 Beuerlein says that you must understand the industry.
 The better you understand that you need to bring your business out of the shadows, the better your chances for success are.
-You’ll run into some serious issues that you won’t recover from if you don’t understand the repercussions that can occur due to lack of transparency.
+You’ll run into some serious issues that you won’t recover from if you don’t understand the repercussions that can occur due to a lack of transparency.

 One of the most significant challenges that Beuerlein says plagues the industry is simply misinformation.
 People need to understand what is really happening and what is currently going on in the industry.
 Knowing what is permissible and what is not is vital.
 Education is critical and a big hurdle that cannabis businesses keep scaling.

 On the banking side, one of the biggest problems is educating financial institutions on the fact that banking solutions for the cannabis industry are available and they are currently being used throughout the country.
 The industry can and is being banked profitably and compliantly throughout the US.